Strolling of the Heifers Parade

 Celebrating family farmers, local food and rural life!

-The world-famous Strolling of the Heifers Parade on Saturday, June 4 is the centerpiece of Stroll Weekend.
+The world-famous Strolling of the Heifers Parade on Saturday, June 6 is the centerpiece of Stroll Weekend.
+The 2020 theme for the parade is “BARNYARD BOOGIE”!
 Although inspired by Spain’s Running of the Bulls, the Stroll is just the opposite: a parade of friendly, ambling heifer calves, groomed to the nines, colorfully bedecked with hats and flowers, and led by future farmers from area schools and 4H club members.

 The Parade travels up Main Street and Putney Road to the Brattleboro Common, and starts at 10 a.m. sharp — but be sure to get there early, bring folding chairs, enjoy the pre-parade entertainment and check out local shops and eateries that open early.